-The Predoctoral Internship Program is intended to support the professional identity development of its interns and to provide training in skills that would prepare them as a university counseling center psychologist.
-This encompasses developing ethically informed judgment, professional identity development, multicultural competencies, and competence working in a university counseling center.
-In addition to details about the training model and goals, prospective applicants should be aware of the following underlying values as well:
+The Predoctoral Internship Program is intended to develop ethically informed judgment, professional identity development, multicultural competencies, and competence working in a university counseling center.
+Prospective applicants should be aware of the following underlying values as well:

 Accreditation by the American Psychological Association

 The Predoctoral Internship Program has been accredited program by APA since 1989.
 The staff is committed to adhering to the standards therein, in addition to all legal and ethic codes of the professions represented among the staff.
 Verification of our status and more information can be found at:

 Phone: (202) 336-5979

 You may also view information about our program on the APPIC website: http://www.appic.org